bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 <!-- theme: info -->
 > Legacy API accounts used HTTP basic authentication.
 They are no longer available to new stores.
 [Learn more about migrating](/api-docs/getting-started/authentication/rest-api-authentication#migrating-from-legacy-to-oauth).

-Most of our REST endpoints use the X-Auth-Token header to authenticate to BigCommerce servers.
-For more about the APIs that do **NOT** use the X-Auth-Token header, consult this article's sections on [dynamic tokens](#dynamic-tokens) and [same-origin CORS authentication](#same-origin-cors-authentication).
+Most of our REST endpoints use the `X-Auth-Token` header to authenticate to BigCommerce servers.
+For more about the APIs that do **NOT** use the `X-Auth-Token` header, consult this article's sections on [dynamic tokens](#dynamic-tokens) and [same-origin CORS authentication](#same-origin-cors-authentication).

-The X-Auth-Token header uses access tokens to authenticate requests.
+The `X-Auth-Token` header uses access tokens to authenticate requests.
 [Create an OAuth API account](/api-docs/getting-started/authentication/rest-api-authentication#all-oauth-api-accounts) to generate access tokens.
 Pass the access token as the value of the `X-Auth-Token` header of the request you want to authenticate.

 For a request to succeed, the access token's API account must have permission to receive the response.
 Configure your API account with the minimum set of OAuth scopes that your implementation needs.

 To find the specific OAuth scopes your requests require, consult the root API reference pages for the families of endpoints you plan to use.
 For example, see the [OAuth scopes for the Email Templates endpoints](/api-reference/store-management/email-templates).
 We also maintain a [list of all our OAuth scopes](/api-docs/getting-started/authentication/rest-api-authentication#oauth-scopes).

-#### X-Auth-Token header examples
+#### X-Auth-Token header example requests

 The following tabs contain examples of how to authenticate requests by passing an access token to the `X-Auth-Token` header.